With midlife came the need to create space for myself, to remember who I was separate from my marriage

-She says that when people are afraid of differentiating, they don’t show their authentic self because they want to avoid an argument or worry it might jeopardize their relationship.
-Hiding your true self from your spouse – not ideal, obviously.
+She says often people are afraid of showing their authentic self because they want to avoid an argument or worry it might jeopardize their relationship.
+But hiding your true self from your spouse – not ideal, obviously.

 And yet women routinely deny our needs.
 Perhaps we don’t want to voice frustration because we feel like we are complaining.
 We might feel we are being selfish to ask for more.
 Or, like me, we dislike conflict and don’t want to “rock the boat”.
 But according to Dr. Bayder, we do ourselves and our relationships a disservice when we aren’t honest about our feelings and needs.
 Our relationships get stuck – they can’t grow and change along with us.

 I wasn’t even aware of the extent to which I was not voicing all of my feelings.
-Until midlife that is, when a part of me that was well aware got my attention in the form of the previously mentioned emotional storm.
-I write about that here: Emotional Upheaval at Midlife.
+Until midlife that is, when the part of me that knew I needed to change, got my attention in the form of the previously mentioned emotional storm.
+I write more in-depth about that here: Emotional Upheaval at Midlife.

 Four Ways I Differentiate

 It’s been three years since that upheaval, since I started speaking more openly and honestly.
-And it has made a big difference; I was thinking the other day how far I have come and how much happier I am.
+And it has made a big difference in my marriage and life; I was thinking the other day how far I have come and how much happier I am.

 These are some examples of the ways that I am differentiating within my marriage: